jason-napolitano/micro-pms/README.md

 # MicroPMS

 > A lightweight property management system.
-The application has a property manager, unit manager, floor plan manager and make-ready
+The application has a property manager, unit manager, floor plan manager and
-> board.
+> make-ready board.
+Built with Laravel 13, VueJS, Inertia and Element Plus and comes with roles and permissions for
+> authorization using `spatie/laravel-permission`.
+Future iterations will include work order management, inspections
+> and other mainstream property management features.

 ## Installation